muneer78/muneer78.github.io/_posts/2016-12-15-wisdom-from-killa-cam.md

 ---

-Cam'ron said the folllowing wise saying in "Losing Weight":
+Cam'ron dropped this jewel in "Losing Weight":

 > Can’t get paid in a earth this big?
 You worthless kid!